What the Import Locations option does

-The Import Locations option in WPResidence helps you add location terms in bulk by using a CSV file.
-This is useful when you want to prepare your location structure in advance instead of creating cities, areas, and states one by one from the dashboard.
+The Import Locations option in WPResidence helps you create location terms in bulk by uploading a CSV file.
+This is useful when you want to prepare your location structure in advance instead of adding cities, areas, and states one by one from the dashboard.

 You can find this option in: